jaysoo/jaysoo.ca/_posts/2017-05-10-learn-fp-with-react-part-2.markdown

 ### But what is a monad exactly?

-You can think of a monad as any object that implements the `chain` function, and obeys the monad laws defined previously.
+You can think of a monad as any object that implements the `chain` function, and obeys the monad laws.

 Note that you may see `bind` or `flatMap` being used instead of `chain` in other libraries or articles.
 They are usually the same as `chain`, and can be treated as aliases.
 You might also note a similarity between `chain` and the Promise